DVM000/EXOsonde-lorawan/README.md

 The system periodically reads parameters from the EXO sonde, extracting valid sensor values.
 These values are packed into a structured LoRaWAN payload including:

+- Hardware/software version
 - Device ID
 - Date and time of measurement
 - Sampling period
-- Valid parameter values (up to 32)
+- Valid parameter values (up to 30)
 - CRC byte for data integrity

 The payload is transmitted over a LoRaWAN network using OTAA.